rabbitmq/rabbitmq-perf-html/README.md

  'min-msg-size', 'values': [0, 100, 200, 500, 1000, 2000, 5000]}]},
  ```

-As you can see `min-msg-size` will be converted to `minMsgSize`.
+ Note that `min-msg-size` gets converted to `minMsgSize`.

-You can set the AMQP URI.
+You can also set the AMQP URI.
 See the [URI Spec](https://www.rabbitmq.com/uri-spec.html).
 Default to `"amqp://localhost"` .
 For example:

 ```javascript